associationforsoftwaretesting/whose/content/en/docs/critical-thinking/modeling.md

 ## How I'd recommend someone learn this skill:

 This skill area is arranged in a tree hierarchy.
-Modeling is a general skill made up of sub skills and in some cases sub-‐‑sub skills with supporting techniques.
+Modeling is a general skill made up of sub skills and in some cases sub---sub skills with supporting techniques.
 The reader should follow the links below for the details of these skills, support context stories, and references/learning materials.
 There are also general references to modeling provided in this document:

-* Approximation models -‐‑ math based
+* Approximation models --- math based
 * State Model
 * User Behavior Modeling (models for testing)
 * System Dynamics Modeling (models for testing)